Home » Bee Farm Blog » Bee Gardens » Make a Rain Garden for Bees

 Instead, create discrete swells in the landscape to channel run off water into your rain garden area.
 Think in terms of shallow broad based dips that gently encourage water to go where you want.

-For those of you dealing with later amounts of water, a bit more effort is required than just a little soil sculpting.
+2. Build a basin to help hold the water “temporarily” if you are dealing with larger amounts of runoff vs just a really boggy spot.
+In this case, a bit more effort is required than just a little soil sculpting.

 • Serviceberry Shrubs